JenellLewis/MIF-and-Arthritis/README.md

 ![image](https://user-images.githubusercontent.com/80493086/205506854-31a309fc-72ae-4fa6-bf01-75685c4c9777.png)

+There was a correlation between people who had arthritis along with heart disease, diabetes, and obesity.
+There was also a correlation between activity limitations, work limitations, fair or poor health, and adults who have taken a class to learn how to manage symptoms.
+This shows that people who are severely impacted by arthritis are more likely to take these classes.
+Physical inactivity had a negative correlation with people who take these classes.
+This means that people who are inactive are less likely to take the class, maybe because their situation is extremely severe and requires another type of treatment.
+The results from the Stratification and Location prevalence values seem to be more in line with previous literature than the YearStart values.

 # Conclusion
 The results of the differential gene expression of wild type vs MIF knockout show that more viral response genes are activated in MIF knockout, along with cell development genes.